inokab/microservice/README.md

 ```bash
 composer install
 ```
-Copy the example environment file and update it with your database and other settings
+Copy the example environment file and update it with your database and other settings.
+If you are using Docker set the `DB_HOST` to `mysql`

 ```bash
 cp .env.example .env